linode/docs/docs/development/bash/an-intermediate-guide-to-bash-scripting/index.md

 Another handy way to use the `set` command is by enabling the `-x` option.
 This option displays commands and arguments before they're executed, which makes this a great option for debugging scripts.

 {{< note >}}
 Any output generated by the `set -x` execution trace will be preceded by a `+` character.
-This value is stored in the builtin variable, `PS4`.
+This value is stored in the built-in variable, `PS4`.
 {{</ note >}}

 The example script below, `debug-set-example.sh`, contains identical code to the example in the previous section, however, it makes use of `set -x` in order to print out all commands before they're executed.